ispasic/acronimity/README.md

 ## Development server/Run the application locally

-Run `npm start` for a dev server and `node server.js` for backend server from separate consoles.
+Run `npm start` for a dev frontend server and `node server.js` for backend server from separate consoles.
 Navigate to `http://localhost:4203/`.
 The app will automatically reload if you change any of the source files.